Evesson History, Family Crest & Coats of Arms

 Early Notables of the Evesson family (pre 1700)

-Migration of the Evesson family to the New World and Oceana
+Migration of the Evesson family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Evesson were among these contributors, for they have been located in early North American records: Richard and Thomas Iveson settled in Barbados in 1635; another Richard Iveson settled in St. Christopher in 1635.